angular/in-memory-web-api/README.md

 ---
 ## **v0.4 supports `HttpClient`!**
->Release v0.4.0  (8 Sept 2017) is a major overhaul of this library.
+>Release v0.4.0  (8 Sept 2017) was a major overhaul of this library.
 >
 >You don't have to change your existing application _code_ if your app uses this library without customizations.
 >
 >
->This v0.4.0 release has *breaking changes* that affect developers who used the customization features.
+>The v0.4.0 release introduced *breaking changes* that affect developers who used the customization features.
 >We're pretty sure you'll think these changes are worthwhile.
 >
->**Read this README** and the CHANGELOG to learn what's new.
+>**Read this README** and the [CHANGELOG](https://github.com/angular/in-memory-web-api/blob/master/CHANGELOG.md) to learn what's new.
 >The new unit tests are worth a look as well.
 >
 ---